v47shah/knowledge-base-qa/README.md

 # Read the extracted context and GPT-generated answer.

 # Observe the fallback behavior when similarity is too low.
-(Prevents hallucinations)
+(Prevents hallucinations).

 📁 Files
 app2.py: Main Streamlit app